Fl4m3Ph03n1x/obj-watcher/docs/DOCS_README.md

 # What is `obj-watcher.js` ?

-`watcher.js` is a small library that allows you to take action when a watched variables changes and to execute callbacks when it happens.
+`watcher.js` is a small library that allows you to take action when a watched variable changes and to execute callbacks when it happens.

 # Why `obj-watcher.js` ?